pypy/pypy/pypy/doc/interpreter-optimizations.rst

 created.
 This gives the memory and speed behaviour of ``xrange`` and the generality of use of ``range``, and makes ``xrange`` essentially useless.

-You can enable this feature with the :config:`objspace.std.withrangelist` option.
+This feature is enabled by default as part of the :config:`objspace.std.withliststrategies` option.

 User Class Optimizations